Nova (Sam Alexander): Fictional character biography

-Sam Alexander is a sixteen-year-old living in Carefree, Arizona, with his father, mother, and little sister.
+Sam Alexander is a sixteen-year-old living in Carefree, Arizona, with his father Jesse, mother, and little sister.
 His father is always drunk and often talks about his supposed life as a Nova Centurion, and shirks his duties as a janitor at his son's school.
 When Sam comes home from school to find his father missing, he accidentally injures himself and wakes up in a hospital.
 There, Rocket Raccoon and Gamora reveal Sam's father really was in the Nova Corps.
 After putting on his father's helmet, Sam travels to the moon, meeting Uatu the Watcher, who reveals an invasion fleet of alien ships belonging to the Chitauri.
 Upon returning to Earth, Rocket Raccoon and Gamora train him and tell him to scout the fleet.

 Sometime later, Sam is on a mission to warn planets in its path that Dark Phoenix is coming for them.
 He crashes on Earth, but is able to deliver the warning to the Avengers.
 After recovering, Nova joins the Avengers and the X-Men against Cyclops, who has become the new Dark Phoenix after Jean.